etrexagency/dbac/pages/DESCRIPTION.md

 ### Restriction of modules

-The settings contain sample code for the input and output (Developer AddOn) to copy in order to implement access restrictions for modules.
+The settings contain sample code for the input (requires Developer AddOn) to copy in order to implement access restrictions for modules.
+If a publication or deactivation date is specified in the module, this is displayed in edit mode, but the tags are not displayed in the frontend (compared to restriction of articles).

 ## Requirements